stoplightio/spectral/README.md

 ## License

-Spectral is 100% free and open-source, under the [MIT license](LICENSE).
+Spectral is 100% free and open-source, under [Apache License 2.0](LICENSE).
 Use it however you want.

 This package is [Treeware](https://treeware.earth).
 If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/stoplightio/spectral) - the office has enough coffee already!